Biden set to make 1st late-night TV appearance as president

-WASHINGTON (AP) — President Joe Biden is getting ready for his first late-night TV appearance since taking office.
+WASHINGTON — President Joe Biden is getting ready for his first late-night TV appearance since taking office.

 Biden is set to appear Friday on NBC’s “The Tonight Show” with comedian Jimmy Fallon.
 Biden will appear virtually; the White House didn’t say where he will be when he tapes the segment.